Molecular structures on non-metallic substrates

 Engineering electronic devices based on molecular self-assembly is a promising approach to compete with the urge to reduce their size and increase their performance.
-Bulk insulating substrates provide the required electronic decoupling to preserve the molecules functionality because the large band gap prohibits a hybridization between molecular orbitals and substrate surface states.
+Bulk insulating substrates provide the required electronic decoupling to preserve the molecule’s functionality because the large band gap prohibits a hybridization between molecular orbitals and substrate surface states.
 Thus in devices, leakage currents towards the substrate in the same order of magnitude as intermolecular currents are avoided.
-As a result of the decoupling, the molecule-surface interactions including van-der-Waals interactions are decreased, which demands in one hand, for controlled growth procedures to avoid the formation of amorphous layers.
-In the other hand, this intrinsic differences to metal substrates generally provide a larger structural variety in surface-supported molecular architectonics, which includes molecular adsorption in edge-on and face-on geometry compared to the mainly planar molecular networks in a face-on geometry observed on metals at submonolayer coverage.
-Particularly, the edge-on geometry structures exhibit extraordinary electronic properties, as the efficient overlap of the molecular orbitals via π-π- stacking enables charge transport in self-assemblies of planar extended polycyclic aromatic hydrocarbons, giving rise to nanowire characteristics.
-We note that the control to steer the adsorption geometry from a face-on to an edge-on orientation of the molecular cores is of outermost importance for the design of molecular devices and significantly impacts their efficiency.
+As a result of the decoupling, the molecule-surface interactions are decreased, which demands, on the one hand, for controlled growth procedures to avoid the formation of amorphous layers.
+On the other hand, these intrinsic differences to metal substrates generally provide a larger structural variety in surface-supported molecular architectonics, which includes molecular adsorption in edge-on and face-on geometry compared to the mainly planar molecular networks in a face-on geometry observed on metals at submonolayer coverage.
+Notably, the edge-on geometry structures exhibit extraordinary electronic properties, as the efficient overlap of the molecular orbitals via π-π- stacking enables charge transport in self-assemblies of planar extended polycyclic aromatic hydrocarbons, giving rise to nanowire characteristics.
+We note that the control of steering the adsorption geometry from a face-on to an edge-on orientation of the molecular cores is of outermost importance for the design of molecular devices and significantly impacts their efficiency.
 While in a FET device, the molecules preferably align perpendicular to the electrodes, which requires an edge-on orientation, a face-on orientation is desired in photovoltaic devices such as solar cells.

 - Nano-Engineering of Molecular Porphyrin Wires on Insulating Surfaces